 History can claim to be mistress of science, as much as mathematics, though in a different sense.
 They stand for the two vital elements in every science which cannot be separated, if they can be considered separately, the constructive process by which we discover by our thought the order inherent in things, and the raw material itself… It must be remembered, however, of course, that historical science is but one of the sciences which arise from the facts and happenings of the world.
 (Alexander 1936: 24)

 Alexander’s characterisation of history as having the whole world as its subject matter is interesting not least because it proved so controversial.
 Both R. G. Collingwood and Hilda Oakeley, two philosophers of history associated with British idealism, took strong issue with Alexander’s description; see Collingwood’s reprinted Principles of History (1938 [1999: 56]) and Oakeley’s “The World as Memory and as History” (1925–6).

 Both Oakeley and Collingwood corresponded with Alexander, and what has survived of their correspondence can be found in the Samuel Alexander Papers at the John Rylands Library.
-A lone piece of secondary literature on the relationship between Collingwood and Alexander is O’Neill (2006).
+The Alexander-Collingwood correspondence has been published in Kobayashi (2021), who also provides discussion.

 - 1886, “Hegel’s Conception of Nature”, Mind, 11: 495–523.

 - 1889, Moral Order and Progress: An Analysis of Ethical Conceptions, London: Trubner & Co.

 - 1908, Locke, London: Archibald Constable & Co.

 - 1909–10, “Ptolemaic and Copernican Views of the Place of Mind in The Universe”, The Hibbert Journal, 8: 47–66.